Super DX-Ball

 Super DX-Ball is a shareware game by BlitWise Productions, released on November 10, 2004.
-It is an enhanced remake to the classic brick-buster hit DX-Ball, and the final installment of the DX-Ball series prior to its resurgence in 2018 with the Steam edition of DX-Ball 2.
+It is an enhanced remake to the classic brick-buster hit DX-Ball.
 Among new features since previous games, Super DX-Ball combines graphics and sounds of the original DX-Ball (albeit more refined) and bricks with various shapes and sizes in a similar fashion to Rival Ball Tournament.

 Gameplay

 As a common concept of Breakout clone, the objective of the game is to clear all the bricks on the screen in order to advance to the next board.
 The player controls a paddle at the bottom of the screen by using the mouse or keyboard, keeping one or more balls by deflecting them into a field of bricks on the screen without missing the only ball in play.
 Like previous games, bricks may appear to be unbreakable, take multiple hits to clear, invisible, or explosive.
 Random bricks release power-ups, and the player can catch these with the paddle, or avoid them depending on the effect whether it is positive, neutral or negative.
 Negative power-ups (marked red) usually increases the difficulty, while neutral (marked gray) may vary depending on the situation.
 The power-ups of Super DX-Ball are direct clones from DX-Ball 2, with several minor alterations (e.g. when the player gets a "Fast Ball", the ball now will only speed up slightly instead of accelerating to its highest speed, and the "Extra Life" no longer remove the effects of "Shooting Paddle" and "Grab Paddle").
-However, the new power-ups from Rival Ball does not return.
+However, the new power-ups from Rival Ball do not return.

-Similar to previous installments, if only one brick remain on the board and taking too long to hit it, the brick will be destroyed by a lightning bolt.
+Similar to previous installments, if only one brick remains on the board and taking too long to hit it, the brick will be destroyed by a lightning bolt.

-A unique element of the game is when the ball gets stuck between the unbreakable bricks for too long, the ball becomes yellow and can clear any bricks in one hit, unlike in previous games where unbreakable bricks are automatically replaced into regular ones when the ball is stuck for a certain amount of time.
+A unique element of the game is when the ball gets stuck between the unbreakable bricks for too long, the ball becomes gold and can clear any bricks in one hit, unlike in previous games where unbreakable bricks are automatically replaced with regular ones when the ball is stuck for a certain amount of time.

 Scoring has been reverted to that of the original game; the size of the ball and paddle no longer contribute to the point value of each brick, and bricks that are exploded award less points than the normal value.